- Adult medical services offered onsite include sick visits, ongoing treatment of chronic conditions, and flu vaccinations

 - Adult dental services offered onsite include fillings and extractions.

-- Dental Clinics in Anderson are usually Tuesday mornings and afternoons & Friday mornings, but times may vary.
-In Honea Path, a dentist provides services in his office by referral appointment.
+- Dental Clinics are usually Friday mornings, but times may vary.

-- Appointments are scheduled only for patients with current certification who call (864) 512-7807.
+- Appointments are scheduled only for patients with current certification who call (864) 512-7803.
 Call the same phone number to cancel.
-The Free Clinic offers a few walk in slots most days.

 - All lab tests except for simple tests such as blood glucose checks, urine dipstick, pregnancy test, strep test, and drug screens are done at AnMed Health Lab Services.